-When access to a pharmacy is a concern try mail order or home delivery options offered by the patient's insurance.

-Try at least 90-day supply of medications, many MA plans allow for 100-day fills.

-Encourage patients to work with their pharmacy on medication synchronization to allow all the patient's medications to be filled at the same time of the month.

-Inquire about pill box use, if patient is using ask "how many doses have you missed in the past week?"

-If the patient is not using a pill box, encourage use to help remember doses.

-Update the prescription with dosing changes to reflect accurate adherence.

-Note: Non-adherence does not close a care gap unless exclusions apply.
-Exclusions need to be accurately documented and coded.

-Measure Measure Description Tips for Gap Closure Medication Adherence for Hypertension The percentage of members 18 years of age and older with a prescription for a hypertension medication who fill their prescription 80% or more of the time they are supposed to be taking the medication.
-This measure only applies to ACE inhibitors, ARBs, and Aliskiren.
-Update the prescription with dosing changes to reflect accurate adherence.
-Medication Adherence for Cholesterol The percentage of members 18 years of age and older with a prescription for a cholesterol medication (statin drug) who fill their prescription 80% or more of the time they are supposed to be taking the medication.
-This measure only applies to statins.
-For patients who have had muscle pain with a statin try a more hydrophilic statin such as rosuvastatin or pravastatin.
-Consider lower or less-frequent dosing and slowly up titrate the dose.
-For patients who prefer red yeast rice, inform them the supplement may contain a chemical that is identical to lovastatin and the FDA has issued warnings about taking this supplement due to lack of standardized preparation.
-When patients are concerned about reports of increased risk of dementia, remind them there is no data to support this claim.
-If cost is a concern, use a generic statin.
-Most generic statins are very low cost, sometimes \$0 co-pay.
+- When access to a pharmacy is a concern try mail order or home delivery options offered by the patient's insurance. - Try at least 90-day supply of medications, many MA plans allow for 100-day fills. - Encourage patients to work with their pharmacy on medication synchronization to allow all the patient's medications to be filled at the same time of the month. - Inquire about pill box use, if patient is using ask "how many doses have you missed in the past week?"
+If the patient is not using a pill box, encourage use to help remember doses. - Update the prescription with dosing changes to reflect accurate adherence. - If a patient's chart states they are intolerant to statins, consider a rechallenge with a reduced dose of a different statin. - For patients who have had muscle pain with a statin try a more hydrophilic statin such as rosuvastatin or pravastatin.
+Consider lower or less-frequent dosing and slowly up titrate the dose. - For patients who prefer red yeast rice, inform them the supplement may contain a chemical that is identical to lovastatin and the FDA has issued warnings about taking this supplement due to lack of standardized preparation. - When patients are concerned about reports of increased risk of dementia when taking statins, remind them there is no data to support this claim. - If cost is a concern, use a generic statin.
+Most generic statins are very low cost, sometimes \$0 co-pay. - When a patient is taking amlodipine, remember the drug interaction with simvastatin and prescribe a statin that does not interact such as atorvastatin or rosuvastatin. - If a patient is unable to take a statin due to muscle pain or another contraindication, submit associated diagnosis code at least annually and it may exclude the patient from the measure. - If cost is a concern, refer to the following ADA Standards of Medical Care page S116 for pharmacological approaches when cost is a major issue. - Standards of Care in Diabetes-2023 Abridged for Primary Care Providers.
+Clin Diabetes 2023;41:4-31 | Clinical Diabetes | American Diabetes Association (diabetes journals.org)

-Medication Adherence
+Medication Adherence Measures